dawloom/EDGEBIC_Web_Description/public/downloads/README.md

 # Downloads Directory

-This directory should contain the NTClipboard application files that customers will download after purchase.
+This directory should contain the Edgebicapplication files that customers will download after purchase.

 ## Required Files:
 - `NTClipboard-Setup.exe` - The main installer for NTClipboard